hecko-yes/hecko.my.to/fursonae/index.md

 current favorite is probably [emerald snap](#emerald-snap)

 general traits:
-- either braver than me or exaggeratedly shy and self-deprecating
+- either braver than me or exaggeratedly shy ~~and self-deprecating~~
 - extremely cuddly, will hug the heck out of you for eons if you let them
+- can pass out from too much cuteness (with a not very high threshold)
 - voice could be similar to [timber puppers's ralsei](https://www.youtube.com/watch?v=MZiyMuvfi-E) and [tyler scowcroft's ring from ring fit adventure](https://www.youtube.com/watch?v=2ySV2xtEIGA), or perhaps [wynton yang's ralsei](https://www.youtube.com/watch?v=6Vfc61BjhUQ) and [sibylline sounds' bookshop skunk](https://www.youtube.com/watch?v=osJmMstb7_E) [fetish cw for their other videos]
 - usually idealized toony bodies, as in no organs or bones or biological trappings like sweating or having to eat or sleep or being harmable
 - 5 fingers (if any) with opposable thumbs